This post may contain affiliate links. Read the full disclosure

 5. Blue Pool at Bermagui

-Visit at sunset for the best views!
+Visit at sunset for the best light.
+It’s a great whale watching spot in season too.

 6. Wattamolla Beach